pablo-abc/felte/packages/solid/README.md

 }
 ```

-- `form` is a function to be used with the `use:` directive for Svelte.
+- `form` is a function to be used with the `use:` directive for Solid.
-- `data` is a writable store with the current values from the form.
+- `data` is a Solid readonly store with the current values from the form.
-- `errors` is a readable store with the current errors.
+- `errors` is a Solid readonly store with the current errors.
-- `touched` is a readable store that defines if the fields have been touched.
+- `touched` is a Solid readonly store that defines if the fields have been touched.
 It's an object with the same keys as data, but with boolean values.
 - `handleSubmit` is the event handler to be passed to `on:submit`.
-- `isValid` is a readable store that only holds a boolean denoting if the form has any errors or not.
+- `isValid` is a Solid signal that only holds a boolean denoting if the form has any errors or not.
-- `isSubmitting` is a writable store that only holds a boolean denoting if the form is submitting or not.
+- `isSubmitting` is a Solid signal that only holds a boolean denoting if the form is submitting or not.
 - `setTouched` is a helper function to touch a specific field.
 - `setError` is a helper function to set an error in a specific field.
 - `setField` is a helper function to set the data of a specific field.
 If undefined, it clears the field.
 If you set `touch` to `false` the field will not be touched with this change.